kreslev/liambot/README.md

 emailSender.py builds an email based off of inputs and then sends it to the emails stored in its array.

 liam.py handles the more complex responses.

+.env is an environment file that holds tokens and passwords.